Talc: Litigation

 In July 2018, a court in St. Louis awarded a $4.7bn claim ($4.14bn in punitive damages and $550m in compensatory damages) against J&J to 22 claimant women, concluding that the company had suppressed evidence of asbestos in its products for more than four decades.

-At least 1,200 to 2,000 other talcum powder-related lawsuits were pending as of 2016.
+At least 38,000 other talcum powder-related lawsuits were pending as of 2023.

 In 2020 J&J stopped sales of its talcum-based baby powder, which it had been selling for 130 years.
 J&J created a subsidiary responsible for the claims in an effort to resolve the lawsuits in bankruptcy court.
 In 2023 J&J proposed a nearly $9bn settlement with 50,000 claimants saying the claims were "specious" but it wanted to move on from the issue, but judges blocked the plans, ruling that the subsidiary was not in financial distress and could not use the bankruptcy system to resolve the lawsuits.

-In July 2023 J&J sued researchers who linked talc to cancer, alleging they used junk science to disparage the company's products, while defendants say the lawsuits are meant to silence scientists.
+In July 2023 J&J sued researchers who linked talc to mesothelioma, a rare form of lung cancer, alleging that the researchers had used junk science to disparage the company's products.
+The defendants asserted the lawsuits are meant to silence scientists.
+In August 2026, a U.S. judge in Virginia ruled that the researchers did not defame the company in presenting their findings: there were "mistakes" in their published research but nothing that was obvious or ignored that would imply "malice" in their article.
+J&J aids they would appeal.